malc0mn/ptp-ip/README.md

 ### The `ptp` package
 This package holds all of the PTP protocol related stuff.
-It's pretty basic for now and needs some work to make a lot more usable as a stand alone package.
+It's pretty basic for now and needs some work to make it a lot more usable as a stand-alone package.
 As the Fuji implementation deviates quite a bit from the PTP/IP standard, the work on this package is somewhat limited because of the custom stuff needed to talk to a Fuji device.